From Margins to Mainstream: A Brief Tap Dance History

 Tap in Hollywood

 From the 1930s to the 1950s, tap dance sequences became a staple of movies and television.
-Tap stars included Shirley Temple, who began her career as a tap dancer, and Gene Kelly, who introduced a balletic style of tap.
+Tap stars included Shirley Temple, who made her film tap dance debut at age 6, and Gene Kelly, who introduced a balletic style of tap.
 Fred Astaire, famous for combining tap with ballroom dance, insisted that his dance scenes be captured with a single take and wide camera angle.
 This style of cinematography became the norm for tap dancing in movies and television for decades.

 Master Juba (ca. 1825 – ca. 1852) was one of the only early black tap dancers to tour with a white minstrel group and one of the first to perform for white audiences.
 Master Juba offered a fast and technically brilliant dance style blending European and African dance forms.